NervanaSystems/neon/doc/source/examples.rst

 Example 2 - LSTM or GRU layer on Penn Treebank (char level)
 -----------------------------------------------------------
-This example trains a network using a LSTM layer or GRU layer on Penn Treebank data, parsed on the character level.
+This example trains a network using a LSTM layer or GRU layer on Penn Treebank data, parsed at the character level.
 Inside the example script, you can switch between using a LSTM or GRU Layer.
+See: http://github.com/karpathy/char-rnn

 char_lstm.py_